Computational Modelling Group

 Complete this online contact form to contact Joanna.

-Jo is a Associate Professor in Aeolian Geomorphology at the University of Southampton.
+Jo is an Aeolian Geomorphology at the University of Southampton.
 She obtained a BE (Civil and Environmental Engineering) and a BSc (Physical and Inorganic Chemistry) at the University of Adelaide in 2001 and completed a PhD at the same University in 2006, entitled ‘Equilibrium Morphological Modelling in Coastal and River Environments: The Development and Application of Self-Organisation- and Entropy-Based Techniques’.
 Before joining the University of Southampton in 2007 she undertook an 18 month postdoc in the Department of Geography at King's College London, with Andreas Baas, supported by a Natural Environment Research Council (NERC) grant to develop a Discrete ECogeomorphic Aeolian Landscape model, DECAL.
-She is a member of the Earth Surface Dynamics Research Group within the Geography and Environment Academic Unit.

 The core of her research as an aeolian geomorphologist centres on furthering scientific knowledge and understanding of key controls on sediment transport and dune mobility in aeolian environments.
 To do this she develops and applies a number of innovative techniques that focus on the formulation of computer simulation algorithms to model system response to climate and environmental perturbations, in conjunction with the use of terrestrial laser scanning (TLS) to obtain field measurements at a high spatial and temporal resolution.